Posted by Link4 Team on 18/07/2018

 PDF invoices have survived in the digital world but there are costs associated with PDF invoicing that e-invoicing does not have.
 It was found that 3 out of 4 electronic invoices consisted of PDF invoices, while PDF invoicing doesn’t meet the true form of e-invoicing, but it does help to reduce paper waste.

 PDF invoices still require staff overhead costs to process and confirm that the invoice data is correct.
 A large number of businesses will also print and physically store invoices which will require additional storage and printing costs.

-We understand that businesses still use PDF invoicing which is why Link4 still provide PDF extraction software to meet a business’ current needs as well as giving them a seamless way to transition to a fully automated process.
+We understand that businesses still use PDF invoicing which is why Link4 still provide PDF extraction software to meet a business’ current needs as well as give them a seamless way to transition to a fully automated process.

 Make Paper Invoicing A Thing Of The Past

-Practices such as recycling and using PDF invoices have made their mark in helping the environment, however alternatives exist that reduce the environmental impact even further.
+Practices such as recycling and using PDF invoices have made their mark in helping the environment, however, alternatives exist that reduce the environmental impact even further.

-With the implementation of the Interoperability Framework by the Digital Business Council, e-Invoicing is beginning to gain strong support in Australia.
-The Australian Government are closely monitoring the implementation of the e-Invoicing framework so that e-Invoicing can easily become available to SMB’s, enterprises and government departments.
+With the implementation of the Interoperability Framework by the Digital Business Council, e-invoicing is beginning to gain strong support in Australia.
+The Australian Government are closely monitoring the implementation of the e-invoicing framework so that e-invoicing can easily become available to SMBs, enterprises and government departments.